 Step 1: Find out if solar is right for you

 See your electricity usage history.
 Find out how much electricity you used in the past 12 months.
 Start by logging into your account history.
 Aim to eliminate your Tier II electric use for optimum benefit.
 See SMUD rates here.

 Size it right.
 SMUD pays incentives only on systems designed to offset the amount of electricity you typically use over a 12-month period.
 The average residential system size is about 3.4 kW.
 State law requires SMUD to pay for excess power that flows from your system back onto the grid, but the amount you receive may be less than retail value.

 Step 2: Make your home energy-efficient

-Your best savings will always be the energy you don’t use.
+Your best savings will always be the energy you don't use.
 To maximize the benefits of having your own solar power system, make sure the electricity it generates is not lost to energy-inefficiency in your home.
-Learn more here about saving energy and money, as well as rebates, incentives and financing.
+Learn more here about saving energy and money, as well as rebates and incentives.

 The State of California requires homeowners to consider efficiency before receiving incentives for solar power systems.
 You will need to perform an on-line analysis or a telephone audit with a SMUD residential energy specialist.
 Do this before signing a contract with a solar company.